tetracorp/dungeons-of-avalon/docs/_posts/2019-06-14-race-and-class.md

 over other races.
 But they can become very strong allies in an emergency.

 __Half-elves:__ Elves would deny that there are half-elves, but they exist.
 Half elves are hybrids between humans and elves.
-These have all the talents of the parents, which are not quite so pronounced.
-A half-elf can be as strong as a human parent.
+These have all the talents of their parents, but they are not quite so pronounced as the elves, although a half-elf can be as strong as their human parent.

 __Dwarves:__ The Dwarfs are a race on Avalon who honor and respect every other race, or say, almost all.
 Well, the Gnome does not fall under this privilege.